fedirz/faster-whisper-server/docs/usage/text-to-speech.md

 !!! warning

-    This feature not supported on ARM devices only x86_64.
-I was unable to build [piper-phonemize](https://github.com/rhasspy/piper-phonemize)(my [fork](https://github.com/fedirz/piper-phonemize))
+    `rhasspy/piper-voices` is only supported on x86_64.
+I was unable to build [piper-phonemize](https://github.com/rhasspy/piper-phonemize) for ARM.
+If you have experience building Python packages with third-party C++ dependencies, please consider contributing.
+See [#234](https://github.com/speaches-ai/speaches/issues/234) for more information.

-TODO: add a note about automatic downloads
-TODO: add a demo
-TODO: add a note about tts only running on cpu
-TODO: add a note about exploring other models
-TODO: add a note about performance

 !!! note